Logistics Optimization

 This is some text inside of a div block.

-Clean, well-structured data is one of the biggest barriers to efficiency and cost-reduction programs according to supply chain and logistics orgs.
+Clean, well-structured data is one of the biggest barriers to efficiency and cost-reduction programs according to supply chain and logistics organizations.
 And while it is still far from perfect, cleaning data is getting easier thanks to machine learning.
-Tools like Adiona's Diagnostics APIs help to improve the traditional Extract-Transform-Load (ETL) process by automatically detecting and sorting data from complex systems like ERPs and TMS'.
+Tools like Adiona's Diagnostics APIs help to improve the traditional Extract-Transform-Load (ETL) process by automatically detecting and sorting data from complex systems like ERPs and TMS.
 Traditionally, ETL is a highly manual process dominated by tools like Excel.
-It can take dozens or hundreds or hours for a skilled employee to work it out how to port a dataset from one tool to another just to test it.
-And if the testing is unsuccessful, that feels like wasted time.
-If the testing is successful, there is still so much more work to be done when moving towards an actual integration, for example between an ERP and a solution API like ours.
-Let's take an example.
-This spreadsheet shows a sample of data directly from an ERP system.
-Can you tell what all of the fields mean?
+It can take dozens or even hundreds of hours for a skilled employee to work it out how to port a dataset from one tool to another just to test it.
+And if the testing is unsuccessful, it can feel like time wasted.
+Even if testing is successful, there is still much more work required for a full integration, such as connecting an ERP with a solution API like ours.
+Let's take an example, This spreadsheet shows a sample of data directly from an ERP system.
+Can you tell me what all of the fields mean?

 Extract from a trucking TMS system

-Some of them are a bit obvious to a human, but they wouldn't be obvious to an ETL script.
-You'd need to manually select the field and map it to the corresponding field in the tool you want to use.
-For example, "Delv_Qty" here would be "Quantity" in Adiona's system.
-Then you'd also need to ensure the units of quantity match, for instance maybe the source field has two decimal points but the target field needs to be an integer.
+Some of them are a bit obvious to a human, but they may not be evident to an ETL script.
+You would need to manually select the field and map it to the corresponding field in the tool you want to use.
+For example, "Delv_Qty" in this context would correspond to "Quantity" in Adiona's system.
+Additionally, ensuring consistency in quantity units is crucial.
+For instance, the source field might have two decimal points, but the target field might require an integer.

-Also, some fields are NOT obvious even to a human!
-What is the difference between "Tkt_Location_Lat" and "Delv_Lat"?
-Which latitude value should I use to specify my delivery location in Adiona and then how do I get it back into the correct field of the ERP system?
-A human would need to investigate the context of the data to decide.
-And there are dozens of fields here that need to be mapped.
+Moreover, some fields are NOT obvious even to a human!
+For instance, what is the difference between "Tkt_Location_Lat" and "Delv_Lat"?
+Which latitude value should be used to specify the delivery location in Adiona and then and how can it be correctly mapped back to the ERP system?
+A human would need to investigate the context of the data to decide, and there are numerous fields requiring mapping.

-1) Analysis - this is there the model parses the data
+1) Analysis - this is where the model parses the data

 2) Label - this is where the model uses a variety of algorithms to 'label' each field with the correct data type